 What are some easy projects that can generate profit?

-Tips for renovating for profit
+5 renovating for profit tips

 - Cosmetic upgrades.
 Avoid major structural upgrades and focus on cosmetic and visible upgrades.

-Common mistakes when renovating for profit
+4 common mistakes when renovating for profit

 - DIY projects.
 Don’t cut corners with DIY projects.
 While it may seem efficient and cost-effective at first, if you don’t complete the work correctly, you may end up having to pay more in the future to repair the job.